Trout Fishing In Ponds: 9 Tips From Experts

 1. Locating Trout in Open Water

-Unlike rivers and streams, trout fishing in lakes tend to roam freely rather than forming schools.
+Unlike rivers and streams, trout in ponds tend to roam freely rather than forming schools.

 These loan-roaming trout are often on the move, searching for cold, oxygen-rich water that offers ample food sources.